Lung transplantSolid organ transplant - lung

 - Have severe disease of other organs

-- Diabetes, bone thinning, or high cholesterol levels from the medications given after a transplant
+, bone thinning, or high cholesterol levels from the medicines given after a transplant

-- Increased risk for infections due to anti-rejection (immunosuppression) medications
+- Increased risk for infections due to anti-rejection (immunosuppression) medicines

-- Damage to your kidneys, liver, or other organs from anti-rejection medications
+- Damage to your kidneys, liver, or other organs from anti-rejection medicines

 - Future risk of certain cancers